OPCFoundation/UA-IIoT-StarterKit/docs/setup/raspberrypi/README.md

 Example of instructions on how to set up a new Raspberry Pi for headless operation can be found [here](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html).

 Before proceeding to the next step please ensure you have installed the latest version of Raspberry Pi OS (32-bit) on the device and have network connectivity between the development machine and the Raspberry Pi.

+The examples below assume the admin account name is 'piadmin' and host is 'raspberrypi'.

 ### <a name='4'>Install .NET on the Raspberry Pi</a>
-The samples require .NET 5.0 which can be downloaded from: [https://dotnet.microsoft.com/download/dotnet/](https://dotnet.microsoft.com/download/dotnet/).
+The samples require .NET 6.0 which can be downloaded from: [https://dotnet.microsoft.com/download/dotnet/](https://dotnet.microsoft.com/download/dotnet/).

-Download the latest “Arm32” binaries for the .NET Core 5.0 SDK.
+Download the latest “Arm32” binaries for the .NET 6.0 SDK.
 Note that if you are not using a Raspberry Pi you must download the image that matches your platform.

 The default location for downloads when using the Raspberry Pi web browser is ~/Downloads.